graipher/bluewalker/README.md

 can be started using `sudo bluewalker -device <hcidevice>`.
 Bluewalker needs to be run as root to be able to access the raw HCI device.

+### Collector -mode
 By default Bluewalker listens for avaibale Bluetooth LE advertisements for 5 seconds and then prints information about found devices and all different advertisement data it has received from each device.
 The number of seconds to scan can be changed with `-duration <seconds>` parameter.
+If duration is given as -1, the scanning will continue until user presses `ctrl+c` to terminate it.
 By default Bluewalker does only passive scanning, active scanning can be turned on with `-active` parameter.

 After the scanning is complete, information gathered is printed:
 ```